Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 Installing and running Linux is a great way to re-purpose old hardware, which brings us to our next point.

-Linux provides unparralelled flexibility.
+Linux provides unparalleled flexibility.
 It will run on all forms of hardware, from laptop and desktop computers, to mobile devices and single board computers (SBC).
-It will run in a variety of virtualization environments, up to and including Microsoft Windows own Windows Subsystem for Linux (WSL/WSL2).
+It will run in a variety of virtualisation environments, up to and including Microsoft Windows own Windows Subsystem for Linux (WSL/WSL2).
 You can chose to run a Linux distribution on a workstation, on a $50 Raspberry Pi setup, in a virtual